maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 II.
 Responsive Web Design
 -------------------------

-User agent stiffing is awesome, but what about in projects where it's overkill or just not the right approach?
+User agent sniffing is awesome, but what about in projects where it's overkill or just not the right approach?
 Is there something else we can do?
-The answer is yes, and it's called Responsive Web Design.
+The answer is yes, and it's called Responsive Web Design (RWD).
+Responsive Web Design allows for pages to adapt to different screen sizes in a manner that makes sense for the screen size the page renders in.

 Ethan Marcotte is widely credited for coining the term "Responsive Web Design" in his 2010 article "[Responsive Web Design][RWD]".
 In his [book][RWD Book] he goes on to explain:

 > So what does it take to create a responsive design?
 Speaking purely in terms of front-end layout, it takes three core ingredients:
 >